shasheendilshan/Modernwalk-backend-express-ts/README.md

-# Modern Walk Express API
+# Modern Walk Express Typescript API

 This app aims to replicate the functionality of the mock REST API created for the Modern Walk app created during the Frontend Training program.